18F/18f.gsa.gov/_join/open-positions/acquisition-design-lead.md

 UX design leads provide guidance to teams, both agency and contractor, to develop or mature user-centered design practices.

 Successful UX design leads:
-- Coach and mentor partner agency staff in modern user-centered design practices as they plan, buy, design, and build products.
+- Coach and mentor staff from partner agencies in modern user-centered design practices as they plan, buy, design, and build products.
-- Provide design oversight and mentorship to UX research and design contractors on AcqStack projects
+- Provide design oversight and mentorship to UX research and design contractors on AcqStack projects.
-- Ensure that design activities (research, design studios, and more) are a normal part of project process.
+- Ensure that design activities (research, design studios, and more) are a normal part of the project process.
 - Contribute to the development and refinement of the UX practice at AcqStack and within the larger TTS team.
 - Share knowledge, techniques, tools, patterns, and expert advice with colleagues, partners, and the public.
 - Create — and encourage other folks to find — opportunities for research and exploration among your colleagues.